 Depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
 In major depression, these symptoms last 2 weeks or more and... read more : Children or adolescents with depression have feelings of hopelessness and helplessness that limit their ability to consider alternative solutions to immediate problems.

-Alcohol or substance use disorders Substance Use and Abuse in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
-All substance use, even experimental use, puts adolescents at risk of short-term problems, such... read more : The use of alcohol or drugs lowers inhibitions against dangerous actions and interferes with anticipation of consequences.
+Alcohol or substance use disorders Substance Use in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
+All substance use, even experimental use, puts adolescents at risk of short-term problems, such... read more : The use of alcohol or illicit drugs lowers inhibitions against dangerous actions and interferes with anticipation of consequences.

 Poor impulse control: Adolescents, particularly those who have a disruptive behavioral disorder such as conduct disorder Conduct Disorder A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.
 Children with a conduct disorder are selfish and insensitive to the feelings of others... read more , may act without thinking.